juniorsundarCasual/TGT/vault/volume-5.chapter-374.md

 "Now that you have a way to sense the visible light as an EM wave, we will now move on to the lowest end of the electromagnetic spectrum, radio waves," Markus explained.

 "Master Larks once explained to me just how useful radio waves can be when it comes to communication over long distances," Markus continued.
 "As they are EM waves, they are able to penetrate through most structures and travel over long distances unhindered.
-They reflect off of the ionosphere, and can follow the curvature of Gaea, making it possible to be received globally.
+They reflect off of the ionosphere and can follow the curvature of Gaea, making it possible to be received globally.
 And since they are just signals, if we can convolute messages into them, it would be possible to communicate with people all over the world at a moment's notice.
 We would no longer be beholden to messenger birds or complicated, and expensive communication arrays."

 "That's amazing!"
 Yohn evoked with awe.